fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ----

-What is the Digital maturity of you rbusiness :
+What is the Digital maturity of your business :

 - [Google digital maturity benchmark](https://digitalmaturitybenchmark.withgoogle.com/en/advertisers/)